digitalocean/container-blueprints/virtual-networks-with-netmaker/README.md

 Visit dashboard.nm.209-97-179-143.nip.io to log in
 ```

-At the end, you will be presented with the Netmaker server dashboard link.
+At the end, a link is provided pointing to the Netmaker server dashboard.
 The server itself is deployed as a set of docker containers, managed via `docker-compose`.
 You can check server components status, via `docker-compose`:

 ```shell
 docker-compose ps